-For your first stop we recommend you walk out onto Stokes Hill Wharf.
+For your first stop we recommend you walk down to Stokes Hill Wharf.
 The Wharf is home to two iconic Territory stories which tell the Northern Territory’s history.

-- The Royal Flying Doctor Service tells the story of how the RFDS was started, and the challenges it has endured over the years to maintain the service.
+- The Royal Flying Doctor Service (RFDS) showcases the tale of how the RFDS was started, and the challenges it has endured over the years to maintain the service.

-- The Bombing of Darwin Experience is a modern new display using the latest virtual reality technology to transport you into the bombing of Darwin.
-Its an exceptional experience and one that shouldn’t be missed.
+- The Bombing of Darwin Experience is a modern new display using the latest virtual reality technology to transport you right into a war zone.
+The bombing of Darwin is an exceptional experience and one that shouldn’t be missed.